talha915/dice_devops_final_project_server/README.md

 3. **Terraform Automation:**
    - Used Terraform for infrastructure automation to create and manage the EC2 instances and networking configuration.
+   - Configured Terraform state file locking to prevent concurrent modifications:
+     - **S3 Bucket**: Used an S3 bucket to store the Terraform state file.
+     - **DynamoDB Table**: Used a DynamoDB table for state locking and concurrency control.

 ## CI/CD Pipelines